codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/git-checkout-custom.md

 >Notice that running git commands manually is an advanced technique.
 For most use cases you should use the [Native Git checkout]({{site.baseurl}}/docs/yaml-examples/examples/git-checkout/) offered by Codefresh.

-If you want to do complex cloning you can still use custom clone commands in a freestyle step.
+If you want to do complex cloning, you can still use custom clone commands in a freestyle step.
 Notice however that in this case you lose the native Codefresh integration such as git authentication and automatic workdir setup.
 Use custom clone commands only as a last resort.